 Whoever conceals their sins does not prosper, but the one who confesses and renounces them finds mercy.
 (Proverbs 28:13)

 So in the context of salvation, God’s mercy is conditional—conditional upon humility, brokenness, and repentance before God.
 This was true in both Old Testament and New Testament times, and it is true today.
 Mary the mother of Jesus affirmed this after the angel’s announcement to her of the Savior’s birth:

-God does not give mercy to those who are intentionally unrepentant and defiant toward him.
+God is impartial in his treatment of people.
+But people must go through the door he provided to find mercy.
+He does not give mercy and forgiveness to those who are intentionally unrepentant and defiant toward him.
 If they never repent, they eventually receive God’s punishment.
 In the Bible these are called “the wicked.”
 But God’s grace and mercy find a home in those who submit to him in humility, repentance, and love.

 Prayers for mercy in the Bible

-The Psalms have many examples of prayers for mercy from God.
+The Psalms have many examples of prayers to God for mercy.
 Here are just a few, all of them written by David:

 I said, “Have mercy on me, Lord; heal me, for I have sinned against you.”
 (Psalm 41:4)